okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ### Update your DNS TXT

-You need to add DNS TXT and CNAME records for your domain to prove ownership of your domain with Okta before Okta can serve traffic over it.
-These records include the values provided in the Host and Value columns of the table on the Update your DNS page.
+You need to add DNS TXT and CNAME records for your domain to prove ownership of your domain with Okta.
+You must prove that ownership of the domain before Okta can serve traffic over it.
+DNS TXT and CNAME records include the values provided in the Host and Value columns of the table on the Update your DNS page.
 Okta verifies that you own your domain when it finds the records that contain the required values.

 > **Note:** Some orgs support [DNSSEC (Domain Name System Security Extensions)](https://datatracker.ietf.org/doc/html/rfc9364) and need to point their custom domain to `example.okta-dnssec.com`, instead of `example.okta.com`.
 This value appears for all new and existing custom domains and allows you to be DNSSEC compliant.
 See [Supportability for DNSSEC in Okta Organizations](https://support.okta.com/help/s/article/supportability-for-dnssec-in-okta-organizations?language=en_US).

 1. On the **Update your DNS** page of the configuration wizard, copy the values of the **Host** and **Value** columns into a text file.
 2. Sign in to your Domain Name registrar and locate the option to modify your DNS records.
-3. Add a TXT record and paste the value that you copied from the **Host** column into the appropriate field, for example, the **Name** or **Host** field.
+3. Add a TXT record and paste the value that you copied from the **Host** column into the appropriate field.
+For example, paste the value into the **Name** or **Host** fields.

     > **Note**: Depending on your domain provider, you may only need to enter `_acme-challenge.login` rather than `_acme-challenge.login.example.com`.
 If your domain provider doesn't support the value that you enter, verification fails and your custom URL domain configuration is incomplete.
     >